How Much Do Hearing Aids Cost In Ireland?

 Digital hearing aids from €1,000

-Our digital hearing aids include the Widex Dream 330 and Widex Unique 440.
-Both models are suited to mild to profound hearing loss.
+Our digital hearing aids include the Widex Dream 330 which is suited to mild to profound hearing loss.

-The Widex Unique 440 has grown to be one of our most popular hearing aids as it offers excellent value for money while packed full of features.
-Our range of digital hearing aids comes with a 4-year warranty and free batteries for 4 years.
+The Widex Dreams 330 has grown to be one of our most popular hearing aids as it offers excellent value for money while packed full of features.
+Our range of digital hearing aids comes with a 4-year warranty and free batteries for 2 years.

 Bluetooth hearing aids tend to be more expensive as they incorporate more features to enhance the performance of the hearing aid.
 Bluetooth hearing aids allow wireless connectivity to your smartphone, iPad, laptop and stream your TV directly to your hearing aids.
 As there is more functionality and features, prices tend to be higher than digital hearing aids.